Random Policy Enables In-Context Reinforcement Learning within Trust Horizons: Experiments

-Likewise, the performance improvement in the online evaluation is to simply replace the \textit{suboptimality} in \eqref{eqn_perform_improve_bandit} by \textit{cumulative regret}.
-Then, SAD surpasses the best baseline, DIT, by achieving $185.8\%$ performance improvements in the offline evaluation and $389.0\%$ in the online evaluation (refer to the first row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online}).
+\paragraph{\textit{Bandits}.} We adhere to offline and online evaluation metrics for \textit{Bandits} established in~\citep{lee2024supervised}.
+In the offline evaluation, we utilize the \textit{suboptimality} over different context horizon, defined by $\mu_{a^*} - \mu_a$, where $\mu_{a^*}$ and $\mu_a$ represent the mean rewards over 200 test environments of the optimal arm and the selected arm, respectively.
+In online evaluation, we employ \textit{cumulative regret}, defined by $\sum_{t=0}^T (\mu_{a^*} - \mu_{a_t})$, where $a_t$ denotes the selected arm at time $t$.
+Figures~\ref{fig_bandits}(a) and \ref{fig_bandits}(b) demonstrate that our SAD approach significantly outperforms three SOTA baselines under uniform random policy, by achieving much lower \textit{suboptimality} and \textit{cumulative regret}.
+More specifically, let us define the performance improvement of SAD over baselines in the offline evaluation by $(suboptimality_\text{baseline} - suboptimality_\text{SAD}) / suboptimality_\text{SAD}$.
+Likewise, the performance improvement in the online evaluation is to simply replace the \textit{suboptimality} by \textit{cumulative regret}.
+Then, SAD surpasses the best baseline, DIT, by achieving $354.0\%$ performance improvements in the offline evaluation and $273.9\%$ in the online evaluation (refer to the first row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online} in Appendix~\ref{appendix_experiment_detail_addition_result}).
 To evaluate the out-of-distribution performance of SAD compared to other baselines, we test the models pretrained by all methods on the \textit{Gaussian Bandits} and assess their performance on the \textit{Bernoulli Bandits} with no further fine-tuning.
-The bottom row of Figure~\ref{fig_bandits} illustrates that SAD still achieves lower \textit{suboptimality} and \textit{cumulative regret} than all other baselines, demonstrating a more robust performance in handling out-of-distribution scenarios.
-More specifically, SAD surpasses the best baseline, DIT, by $180.3\%$ in the offline evaluation and $386.9\%$ in the online evaluation (refer to the second row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online}).
+Figures~\ref{fig_bandits}(c) and \ref{fig_bandits}(d) illustrate that SAD still achieves lower \textit{suboptimality} and \textit{cumulative regret} than all other baselines, demonstrating a more robust performance in handling out-of-distribution scenarios.
+More specifically, SAD surpasses the best baseline, DIT, by $289.5\%$ in the offline evaluation and $313.9\%$ in the online evaluation (refer to the second row of Tables~\ref{tab_compare_offline} and \ref{tab_compare_online} in Appendix~\ref{appendix_experiment_detail_addition_result}).

 In the environments of \textit{Darkroom} and \textit{Miniworld}, we use return as the evaluation metric.
-Moreover, we define the performance improvement of SAD over the baseline method in both offline and online evaluations by
+Moreover, we define the performance improvement of our SAD approach over the baseline methods in both offline and online evaluations by $(Return_\text{SAD} - Return_\text{baseline}) / Return_\text{baseline}$.